mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 Prior to uStreamer, my intended strategy was to encode the video using ffmpeg.
 I wasn't sure how I'd get video from ffmpeg into the user's browser, but I knew it was possible somehow.
 I tested this [mostly-accurate tutorial](https://docs.peer5.com/guides/setting-up-hls-live-streaming-server-using-nginx/) for piping video from ffmpeg to nginx using HLS, but it added even more latency.
 And it still left open problems like how to start and stopping streaming on cable connects and disconnects or and how to translate the video to a browser-friendly format.

 uStreamer solved all of this.
-It ran its own minimal HTTP server that served video in a format browsers could play natively.
+It ran its own minimal HTTP server that served video in a format browsers play natively.
 I didn't have to bother with HLS streams or getting ffmpeg and nginx to talk to each other.

 The tool was so fully-featured that I assumed Max simply forked it from a more mature tool, but I was mistaken.
 This maniac [wrote his own video encoder](https://github.com/pikvm/ustreamer) in C just to squeeze the maximum performance out of Pi hardware.
 I quickly [donated to Max](https://www.paypal.me/mdevaev) and invite anyone who uses his software to do the same.